MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `gasPrice`: The Node will not pay more than this number of wei for gas to complete a transaction.

 * `neighborhoodMode`: The neighborhood mode being currently used, this parameter has nothing to do with descriptors which may have been used in order to set the Node's nearest neighborhood.
 It is only informative, to know what mode is running at the moment.
   This value is ever present since the creation of the database.

 * `startBlock`: When the Node scans for incoming payments, it can't scan the whole blockchain: that would take much too long.
 So instead, it scans starting from wherever it left off last time.
 This block number is where it left off last time.

-* `mnemonicSeedOpt`: This is a secret string of hexadecimal digits that corresponds exactly with the mnemonic phrase, plus any "25th word" mnemonic passphrase.
-You won't see this if the password isn't correct.
-You also won't see it if the password is correct but the seed hasn't been set yet.

 * `pastNeighbors`: This is an array containing the Node descriptors of the neighbors the Node is planning to try to connect to when it starts up next time.
+It's a secret, so if you don't supply the `dbPasswordOpt` in the request you won't see it.

 #### `configurationChanged`
 ##### Direction: Broadcast